 LC in the News - 2012

-Mark Volk Installed As Lackawanna College 8th President
+Mark Volk Selected 8th President of Lackawanna College

 Mr. Volk, who is originally from Easton PA, began his tenure in 2004 at Lackawanna College as Executive Assistant to the President.
 During that time, he assisted the current President in the structural reorganization of college.
 Under the revised structure, Mr. Volk was promoted to Vice President for Planning and Operations where he oversaw all college planning and the implementation of its $2.5 mil Title III infrastructure grant.
-In April of 2007, he was promoted to Executive Vice President where he oversaw the daily operations of the college, as well as its planning processes.
+In April of 2007, he was promoted to his current position where he oversees the daily operations of the college, as well as its planning processes.
 Mr. Volk also held the position of Acting President of Lackawanna College from July – November 2010.

 Mr. Volk earned a Bachelor of Arts Degree in History from the University of Scranton in 1977, a Master’s of Science in National Security Strategy from the National War College in 1999, and holds a Master’s Degree in History from the University of Scranton.
 A doctoral candidate at Marywood University, he is in the dissertation phase of its program in Human Development with a specialization in Higher Education Administration.